fdovila/GAIA_technical_whitepaper/readme.md

 In this preprint, I propose a way to improve collective intelligence and promoting mutual understanding in group chat environments.
-By refining the RGC-GAIA system for group chat implementation, we aim to create an interactive environment that fosters collaboration and understanding among the full range and diversity of human users.
+By refining the RGC-GAIA system for group chat implementation, Iaim to create an interactive environment that fosters collaboration and understanding among the full range and diversity of human users.
 Ultimately, our efforts contribute to the broader goal of leveraging both human and